atroubledsnake/Snekbooru/README.md

 ## Basic Usage

 ### Searching
-1. Select your preferred source from the dropdown menu in Settings.
+1. Select your preferred source from the sources tab in Settings.
 2. Enter tags in the search box (e.g., "cat_ears rating:safe").
 3. Click "Search" or press Enter.